-EDIEL has its own customer service department that responds to questions related to EDIEL.
-Contact details for EDIEL Customer Service are available on the EDIEL portal under 'Contact/Opening hours'.
+Actor information can be found via the EDIEL portal.
+All actors must make use of the information that is published to communicate with or match data against each other.
+Changes in addressing of the message must be made with good foresight (at least 14 days) so that all actors have a chance to update their mailing lists.
+EDIEI has its own customer service that responds to questions related to EDIEL.
+Contact details for EDIEL customer service are available on the EDIEL portal under "Kontakt/Öppettider" (Contact/Opening hours).
 Information about EDIEL is available on the EDIEL portal www.ediel.se.